Mom, it’s time for the quiz!!!

 You did???
 Me too, Vernetta!
 However, that video wasn’t in this quiz!
-But you’re right, I love that video too, I think I’ll watch it again!
+But you’re right, I should post it again!

 Thanks so much.
 These clips keep me happy despite my failures at your quizzes.

-I’m just thrilled that anyone watches the videos at all!
+I’m just thrilled that anyone watches them at all!

 But It’s all worth it, your tutorials are great.

 Really???????? 🙂 Well, on that upbeat note, Dr. B, what do we have for our winner, Maria?
 A ticker-tape parade, possibly?

-A ticker-tape parade!
-How cool!
-OK, see you back here next time for another great hpathy quiz!!!!
+See you back here next time for another great and fabulous Hpathy Quiz!!!!